reefab/Projo/README.md

 Here is the pinout of the Raspberry Pi: [GPIO Pinout](http://elinux.org/RPi_Low-level_peripherals#General_Purpose_Input.2FOutput_.28GPIO.29).

-* 5V from the GPIO goes to the 5V pin on the board (I added hotglue to secure it after soldering)
+* 5V from the GPIO goes to the 5V pin on the board
 * Ground from the GPIO goes to the ground pin on the board
 * RX on the GPIO goes to TX on the board
 * TX on the GPIO goes to RX on the board

-If that seems dauting, look at the second option.
+If that seems daunting, look at the second option.

 ### Using a usb-serial adapter